Course Outline

 You will need access to an electronic device (e.g. laptop or PC) and the internet, in order to complete your assessment tasks.

-You are expected to own already a personal set of clinical tools, comprising a tailor's tape measure (150cm, flexible), large plastic goniometer, sphygmomanometer, and stethoscope (for SPX4XX courses, including your 4th-year intensives).
+You are expected to already own a personal set of clinical tools, comprising: a tailor's tape measure (150cm, flexible), large plastic goniometer, sphygmomanometer, and stethoscope (for SPX4XX courses, including your 4th-year intensives).

 It is expected that students will retain these tools throughout their working lives.
 Students may be required to bring their own (labelled) clinical tools to placements.